Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Experiment Details

 The \href{https://eicu-crd.mit.edu/}{eICU Collaborative Research Database} is a multi-center database with 200,859 admissions to intensive care units monitored by the eICU programs across the United States.
 It includes various information for the patients, such as vital sign measurements, care plan documentation, severity of illness measures, diagnosis information, and treatment information.
 The database contains 139,367 patients admitted to critical care units between 2014 and 2015.

-We select four vital sign variables from the \textit{vitalPeriodic} table in our study: heart rate (beats per minute), respiratory rate (breaths per minute), oxygen saturation (\%), and mean blood pressure (mm Hg).
+\textbf{Variable Selection:} We select four vital sign variables from the \textit{vitalPeriodic} table in our study: heart rate (beats per minute), respiratory rate (breaths per minute), oxygen saturation (\%), and mean blood pressure (mm Hg).
 The measurements are recorded as one-minute averages and are then stored as five-minute medians.
 We extract values between each patient's first hour of the ICU stay and the next 24 hours for the selected variables.
-Since the measurements are recorded at 5-minute intervals, we obtain a multivariate time-series of length 276 for each patient in our study cohort.
-We apply the same encoding and train/test split procedure as the MIMIC-IV dataset.
+Since the measurements are recorded at 5-minute intervals, we obtain a multivariate time series of length 276 for each patient in our study cohort.